 We have made an adjustment to re-phase the Repex allowances to follow our workload delivery.
-As described in section 3 (pages 19-21) of our SPO, forecast Repex spend to deliver the mains decommissioned length output has increased, mainly due to market driven unit cost increases and higher than anticipated workload in respect of non-rechargeable diversions.
-Despite these higher cost forecasts for the future we will still strive to deliver efficiencies against our allowances in the final year of the RIIO-1 period and hence still continue to deliver on-going benefits for our customers.
+As described in section 3 (pages 20-23) of our SPO, Repex spend has broadly stayed the same, whilst the impacts of the pandemic have resulted in lower than expected delivery of the mains decommissioned length output.
+Despite these higher cost in the second half of the RIIO-GD1 period we have strived to deliver efficiencies against our allowances to continue delivering on-going benefits for our customers.